-Sweeping Restrictions on “Countries of Concern” in Response to Nov.
-26th Shooting
+Sweeping Restrictions on “Countries of Concern”

 Topics We're MonitoringDecember 3, 20250

-Sweeping Restrictions on “Countries of Concern” in Response to Nov.
-26th Shooting
+Sweeping Restrictions on “Countries of Concern”

-Originally Posted: 12/3/2025
+Originally Posted: 12/3/2025 | Last Updated: 12/22/2025

 On November 26, 2025, two members of the West Virginia National Guard were shot in D.C.
 Various reports confirm the individual accused of the shooting is an Afghan national who was screened and vetted prior to entry under the Operation Allies Welcome program in 2021 after serving alongside U.S. Special Forces for 10 years and later granted asylum in April 2025.
 This event set off a flurry of social media posts by President Trump and Secretary of Homeland Security Kristi Noem calling for additional measures to protect national security and DHS was quick to respond with multiple policy updates in the following days.
+Other events since then have further tightened restrictions, including the expansion of the travel ban on December 16, 2025.

 Impacted Countries:

-New restrictions on individuals from countries of concern:
+Restrictions on individuals from countries of concern:

 • Reexamination of green card holders.
-On November 27, 2025, it was announced via social media that USCIS will conduct a “full scale, rigorous reexamination of every green card for every alien from every country of concern” (referring to the 19 travel ban countries).
+On November 27, 2025, it was announced via social media that USCIS will conduct a “full scale, rigorous reexamination of every green card for every alien from every country of concern” (referring to the travel ban countries).

 • According to a Policy Memo released on December 2, 2025, the reexamination process could include an interview, or re-interview, to fully reassess eligibility.
 The eligibility assessment may include determining whether the applicant is listed in the Terrorist Screening Dataset (TSDS), has been involved with certain criminal or related organizations or activities listed in the INA, and whether the applicant is able to establish their identity in line with PP 10949.